omartafsi/omartafsi.github.io/_posts/2021-10-06-Asyncio vs multithreading vs multiprocessing in Python.md

 ## Asyncio vs multithreading vs multiprocessing in Python

-Let's say you have the task of crawling a list of 500 URLs, one way to do it is to run a for loop where you call 1 URL at a time on every iteration using the following code:
+Let's say you have the task of crawling 500 URLs, one way to do it is to run a for loop where you call 1 URL at a time on every iteration using the following code:

 ```python